aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 formats, that is formats that have matching component order and sizes.

 Swizzle fields specify they way in which fetched texel components are placed in the result register.
-For example, swizzle_r specifies what is going to be placed in destination register x (AKA r).
+For example, ``swizzle_r`` specifies what is going to be placed in first component of result register.

-first_level and last_level fields of sampler view template specify the LOD range the texture is going to be constrained to.
+The ``first_level`` and ``last_level`` fields of sampler view template specify the LOD range the texture is going to be constrained to.

 * ``set_fragment_sampler_views`` binds an array of sampler views to fragment shader stage.
 Every binding point acquires a reference